IETF-TEAS-WG/network-slice-topology/draft-liu-teas-transport-network-slice-yang.md

    certain resources such as processors, ASICs, and switch fabric.

-   A network slice customer has the capability to configure customer intent topologies without needing any prior knowledge of the provider’s network or resource availability.
+   A network slice customer has the capability to configure customer intent topologies without needing any prior knowledge of the provider's network or resource availability.
 However, this approach could potentially create challenges for the provider in understanding and realizing the intended topology.